Marathon

 Conclusion

 Without doubt this was the most difficult thing I have ever done.
 I finished my first marathon in a respectable 4 hours and 15 minutes.
 It took 100% of my physical capabilities and it demanded a 200% psychological performance.
 You'll encounter pain, tiredness, emotions and energy from random strangers cheering you up.
 It's such a weird mix of things, very raw, very demanding.
-Your experience may vary, but I described it to be nearly spiritual in its deepness - once you've finished you feel different in many different ways.
+Your experience may vary, but I described it to be nearly spiritual in its deepness - once you've finished you feel different in various ways.

 Thank you

 A warm thank you for all the volunteers who made the event possible.
-Thanks to my wife and kids for supporting me from home, during this event and the many training sessions.
+Thanks to my wife and kids for supporting me from home, during this event and during the many training sessions.
 Thanks to all the supporters along the road, including my brother, his kids, and the many 'random strangers' shouting my name.
 Last but not least, special thanks to my buddy Niels for spurring my interest in running - I came to love it!

 Did you enjoy this post?